 - XML- Extensible Markup Language

-Q 3) Explain the term Interoperability with respect of Web services?
+Q #3) Explain the term Interoperability with respect to Web services?

 There is no restriction on the type of application to be in communication.
-If any code is written, it will be treated as generic code that will be understood by all application.
+If any code is written, it will be treated as a generic code that will be understood by all applications.
 Thus, the cost of writing specific codes for each application is reduced.

-Ans: Web service protocol stack consists of 4 layers.
-This can be described as follows
+Answer: Web service protocol stack consists of 4 layers.
+This can be described as follows:

-1) Service transport: This is the first layer which helps in transporting XML messages between various client applications.
+a) Service transport: This is the first layer that helps in transporting XML messages between various client applications.
 This layer commonly uses the below-mentioned protocols: